 According to the foundation, Mohammadi was moved by ambulance after spending 10 days hospitalized in Zanjan.
 She is now being treated by her own medical team at the Tehran hospital.
-The organisation thanked the international community for its unwavering solidarity, but said the temporary suspension of her sentence was not enough and stressed that she requires permanent, specialized medical care.
+The organisation thanked the international community for its unwavering solidarity, but said the temporary suspension of her sentence was not enough and stressed that she requires permanent and specialized medical care.

 The foundation also called for Mohammadi’s unconditional release and the dismissal of all charges against her, warning that she should not be returned to prison to serve the remaining 18 years of her sentence.